Pennsylvania Department of Health

 Observations:

-Based on a review of nurse staffing and staff interview, it was determined that the facility failed to ensure the minimum licensed practical nurse staff to resident ratio was provided on each shift on four shifts out of 44 reviewed.
+Based on a review of nurse staffing, resident census, and staff interview, it was determined the facility failed to provide a minimum of one LPN (licensed practical nurse) per 30 residents on the evening shift and one LPN per 40 residents on the night shift on 7 shifts out of 21 reviewed.

 Findings include:

-An interview with the Nursing Home Administrator on June 27, 2024, approximately 2:15 PM, confirmed the facility had not met the required LPN to resident ratios on the above dates.
+An interview with the Nursing Home Administrator on January 30, 2025, at approximately 2:30 PM, confirmed the facility had not met the required LPN-to-resident ratios on the above shifts.

 Facility cannot retroactively correct this deficiency.

 Recruitment of nursing staff will continue via facility websites, Indeed, social media websites, job fairs, off site recruiters and instant interviews from walk-in candidates.
-Agency staff will be utilized for open shifts if available.
+Agency staff may be utilized for open shifts if available.
+The Valentine Open Hiring Event was conducted with interest expressed

 Retention efforts will be made in earnest.
 Referral bonuses are offered to current employees.
 The facility is currently offering a significant sign-on bonus for all new nursing staff.